-Singapore venture creation group 65LAB funds novel biologics project from National University of Singapore targeting lung diseases
+Singapore venture creation group 65LAB funds NUS novel biologics project targeting lung diseases

 • 65LAB, a unique partnership of global investors ClavystBio, Leaps by Bayer, Lightstone Ventures, Polaris Partners and the Polaris Innovation Fund alongside Evotec, has funded three projects to date

-• Latest award recipient Associate Professor Ruowen Ge from National University of Singapore (NUS) is leading a project that aims to deliver potential first-in-class biologic drug candidates for COPD and other lung diseases.
+• Latest award recipient Associate Professor Ruowen Ge from National University of Singapore (NUS) is leading a project that aims to deliver potential first-in-class biologic drug candidates for Chronic Obstructive Pulmonary Disease (COPD) and other lung diseases.

 • The project addresses unmet medical needs for COPD patients where there is a significant lack of curative therapies